StefanVitor/NFTicketize/README.md

 <!-- ROADMAP -->
 ## Roadmap

+* Trade with other NFT's

+* Buy and resell ticket for different token

 * Development of new functionalities, such as electronic tickets as NFT image

 * Application design

+* Deploy on mainnet

 * Test cases